valeoai/VideoActionModel/README.md

 ## Pretrained models

-We release all the weights described in our tech report, under a research-only [RAIL Model License](LICENSE_MODEL).

-This tables references our main models, in three sizes, you can download both the video generative model (VaViM) and the video-action model (VaVAM) weights.
+We release several sets of weights of the models, corresponding to different combinations of parameters and data.
+The most important combinations are below.

 <table style="margin: auto">
   <thead>